krussll/howtoplaysport/_posts/2023-03-02-lawn-bowl-size.md

 ### Hold bowl upside down

+How to do the test:

+1. Pick the bowl up and grip it as if you were about to bowl
+2. Turn your hand so that you are holding the bowl upside down with your palm facing down
+3. Hold for 10-15 seconds

+If you are able to comfortably hold the bowl for the full time then the bowl is a good size for you.

+If the bowl slipped out, or if you were straining your fingers to hold it then the bowl is too big.

 ### Wrap hands around the bowl

+How to do the test:

+1. Wrap both hands around the running surface of the bowl
+2. Try to get your thumbs and fingers to touch

+If you are able to wrap your hands around the bowl so that your fingers and thumbs touch then the bowl is a good size for you.

+If your fingers and thumbs don't touch, then this bowl is too big for you.

 ### Play

+How to do the test:

+1. Play a game of bowls!

+The simpliest way to check the size of a bowl is to actually play a game (or at least have a roll up).

+All of the tests above are just guides.
+No one can say that the size of bowl you are using is "wrong", so long as the bowl is comfortable to play with and you are happy.

 ## When to check your size

 You should always be checking the size of bowl to use.
 This isn't just a process you need to do when you first start.

-Things change, and you may find that a size you used for a few years may actually become uncomfortable or tricky to use.
+Things change, and you may find that a size you used for a few years may actually become uncomfortable or tricky to use over time.

 Don't wait for an issue to arise - be proactive with your testing.
 Here are some great opportunities to check the size of your lawn bowls:

-* When you first start play
+* When you first start playing the sport
 * When you are looking to buy a new set of bowls
 * At the start of each outdoor and indoor season
 * When ever you feel your grip isn't as secure as you'd like